oguzeroglu/Rhubarb/README.md

 ## Philosophy

-Javascript is slow, therefore we want to have as much main-process-power as we can in order to do game related calculations, graphics rendering to achieve 60 FPS.
+Javascript is slow, therefore we want to have as much main-process-power as we can in order to do game related calculations, graphics rendering and achieving 60 FPS.

 For multiplayer games achieving 60 FPS gets even more complicated given that transferring data over WebSockets is a slow operation.
 It also triggers GC activity by copying the transferred